Hendricks helps Cubs down Cardinals 5-2 | New Country 923

 Cubs: RHP Anthony Bass will throw a bullpen session in Pittsburgh over the next few days.
 Bass was placed on the 10-day disabled list on July 21 with a strain on the right side of his back

 Cardinals: INF/OF Jose Martinez was scratched due to soreness in his right ankle.
-“It just felt like his mobility was a little bit limited,” interim manager Mike Shildt.
+“It just felt like his mobility was a little bit limited,” Shildt.
 “So we’ll take it day by day.”

 UP NEXT